bytex-solutions/snamp/docs/main.md

 ## Developer's Guide

 * [Connecting resources using Groovy](connectors/groovy-connector.md) - how to connect IT resource to SNAMP using Groovy scripts
-* [Monitoring connected resources using Groovy](adapters/groovy-adapter.md) - how to collect management information from SNAMP using Groovy scripts
+* [Monitoring connected resources using Groovy](adapters/groovy-adapter.md) - how to collect and process management information from SNAMP using Groovy scripts

 ## Advanced Topics